Thank you to our community for supporting the work of Born Again Pit Bull Rescue in 2017!

-Across the U.S. every year, approximately xxx million dogs will enter a shelter and two million adoptable dogs will be euthanized—roughly 40% of them are pit-bull-type dogs.
+Across the U.S. every year, approximately 3.3 million dogs will enter a shelter and over half a million adoptable dogs will be euthanized—with a majority of them being pit-bull-type dogs.
 Shelters and rescues are left struggling to house, care-for and place as many dogs as they can, often with restricted budgets and resources.
 This burden can be especially difficult for small and rural shelters that have limited staff and see little foot traffic, resulting in long kennel stays for homeless dogs.
 With our Pit Stop & Adopt program, Born Again Pit Bull Rescue works across the Pacific Northwest to increase the chances of finding the perfect forever home for these often overlooked dogs.

 Through our Pit Stop & Adopt program, Born Again Pit Bull Rescue partners with small and rural shelters across the Pacific Northwest, including the Del Norte Animal Control shelter, to provide food, supplies, pre and post adoption assistance and volunteer support.
 Like many municipal shelters and rural rescues, the staff and volunteers at the Del Norte shelter struggle with low budgets and high occupancy, and often times they look to their community to help meet the needs of the animals in their care.
 Starting in mid-November and running through the end of the year, BAPBR is coordinating a food drive on behalf of the dogs of Del Norte, asking our fans and community to help us raise $1,300 to purchase a four month supply of high-quality food for the shelter.
 All donations are tax deductable and we welcome any contributions; learn more, track our progress and donate at our food drive page.